gee-community/geo-aquawatch-water-quality/README.md

 # geo-aquawatch-water-quality
-Code produced for the GEE-GEO Aquawatch project.
+Code produced for the GEE-GEO AquaWatch project.
 Nice!